 - Get a Clean-Up-Crew

 - Increase Nitrification Bacteria Habitat

 - Install a Bio Pellet Reactor

 - and many more…

-High Nitrates are ALWAYS because of your actions!
-If you have one fish in a 200 gallon tank, your Nitrates would always be zero!
+High nitrate is ALWAYS because of your actions!
+If you have one fish in a 200 gallon tank, your nitrate would always be zero!
 But who wants just one fish!

-- The aquarium is too young for the livestock within it
+- The aquarium is too young for the number livestock within it

 - Overstocked.
 Too many fish

 - Not enough Live Rock/Live Sand/Beneficial Bacteria habitat